uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

 * ask the upstream project to insert the identifiers on their source code files / documents.

 ### [Organization_Name] Software License Policy
-This policy is intended to assist `[Organization_Name]` Technical Working Groups to handle Software Licenses in the Projects.
+This policy is intended to assist `UXL Foundation` Technical Working Groups to handle Software Licenses in the Projects.

 #### Recommended SafeGuards
 **1. Escalation Path**